derekshirk/personal-site-2023/testimonials/danielle-caldwell.md

   - testimonial
 ---

 Derek is one of the most outstanding designers I've worked with.
 He is known for his thought leadership and investments in growing those around him.
-Derek is a fierce design leader wrapped in a friendly humble package.
+Derek is a fierce design leader wrapped in a friendly humble, package.

 <!-- No matter the role, Derek delivers innovative design solutions and is passionate about mentoring designers and teaching them the tools they need to exceed.